kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-With no configuration file, nothing changes.
+TODO: pending the scale test in the [Test Plan](#test-plan).

+With no configuration file the write path is a length comparison and the read path a comparison of the first byte, and a microbenchmark of the unframed read path is what bounds that.
 For a selected resource each mutating request adds one compression pass and each read of a framed value one inflation, which is cheaper.
 The worst read case is watch-cache initialisation, a full LIST inflated object by object while the request waits.
+No SLO measurement exists for any of this yet, so the size of the effect is unstated rather than claimed to be zero.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?